-Prior to that he started his chip career at Fairchild where over a period of 11 year he held positions in Engineering, Quality and Reliability and Manufacturing Management.
+Prior to that, he started his chip career at Fairchild where over a period of 11 years he held positions in Engineering, Quality and Reliability and Manufacturing Management.

 His software career started with Kovair where since early 2005 he has transformed the company into an Integrated ALM solutions provider and a leading provider of integrations for major third party development and other tools with Kovair’s trademark Omnibus Integration Platform.

-Bipin holds a BEE (Hons) in Electrical Engineering from Jadavpur University, Kolkata and a MSEE from University of Wisconsin, Madison.
+Bipin holds a BEE (Hons) in Electrical Engineering from Jadavpur University, Kolkata and an MSEE from University of Wisconsin, Madison.